Nareshix/rsql/lazysql/README.md

 the `lazy_sql!` macro brings along `sql!` and `sql_runtime!` macro. so there is no need to import them. and they can only be used within structs defined with `lazy_sql!`

+Note: Both `sql!` and `sql_runtime!` accept only a single SQL statement at a time.
+Chaining multiple queries with semicolons (;) is not supported and will result in compile time error.

 1. ### `sql!` Macro

    Always prefer to use this.
 It automatically: